Shakakai/100x/_posts/2024-10-18-ai-writing-part-1.md

 ---
 layout: post
-title: "Using AI to Write: The Setup (Part 1)"
+title: "AI-Assisted Writing: Foundations and Setup (Part 1)"
 date: 2024-10-18
 image: /images/posts/ai-writing-part-1.png
 description: A guide to setting up AI-generated text, covering writing style, rules for LLMs, and document structure.
 ---

-In this series, I'll be covering a range of topics to help you generate high-quality AI-generated text for various uses, including blog posts, social media updates, press releases, product announcements, and more.
-Here's a breakdown of the series:
+In this series, I'll show you how to generate high-quality AI-generated text for various use cases from code.
+You'll need to be familiar with Python 3.9+ to follow along.
+Here's an outline of the series:

-1. **The Setup:** What do you need to get started?
+1. **Foundations & Setup:**
-2. **Naive Social Post Generator**
+2. **Naive Social Media Post Generator**
 3. **Basic Writing Agent**
 4. **Advanced Writing Agent**

-Before we dive into code, it's crucial to gather some foundational information about the document you're aiming to create.
-This involves considering the writing style, defining the rules for the AI language model (LLM), structuring the document, and identifying the criteria you'll use to evaluate the results.
+Before we dive into coding, it's crucial to gather some foundational information about the document you're aiming to create.
+This involves considering the writing style, defining the rules for the AI language model (LLM), deciding on the document structure, and identifying the criteria you'll use to evaluate the results.

 ## Defining the Writing Style